Background

 The options

-The three options we are seeking feedback from on you are:
+The three options we sought feedback from the community on are:

 For comprehensive information on the proposed options, read the full consultation document.
 If you can't find what you're looking for, ask a question or come along to a drop-in event to chat to the team.